 Stay With Us During EAA AirVenture

-The largest air show for aviation enthusiasts in the world is sponsored by the Experimental Aircraft Association (EAA), an international organization located in Oshkosh, WI.
-First started in 1953, aviation enthusiasts gather annually each July at Wittman Regional Airport in Oshkosh.
+AirVenture brings you attractions you can’t find anywhere else year after year.
+2021 is no exception.
+We’ve already started planning for 2021, and promise to make it exceptional.
+The Experimental Aircraft Association (EAA), an international organization located in Oshkosh, WI, has aviation enthusiast members from all over the world.
+First started in 1953, aviation enthusiasts have gathered annually each July at Wittman Regional Airport in Oshkosh.
 EAA AirVenture holds nearly 1,000 hands-on forums, workshops, and special presentations.
 The EAA show includes Aerobatic and Static Displays.

-In 2017, over 700,000 recreational pilots and aviation fans attended including over 2,000 international visitors.
+In 2019, over 750,000 recreational pilots and aviation fans attended the week’s events, including over 2,000 international visitors.
 More than 10,000 airplanes land and depart during the fly-in week.
 This makes the Wittman Field FAA Control Tower the busiest in the world in number of movements for that week.

 EAA AirVenture Museum